pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Spectravideo.md

 ### ROM cartridge

-A ROM cartridge can be generated with:
+A ROM cartridge for the SVI-328 can be generated with:

     zcc  +svi -lm -create-app -subtype=rom program.c

+and similarly for the SVI-318 as follows:

+    zcc  +svi -lm -create-app -subtype=rom318 program.c

+It should be noted that the SVI-318 has a different memory layout to the SVI-328.

-In this model, the firmware isn't available so to read the keyboard you must add the option `--hardware-keyboard` to redirect calls to the "inkey" keyboard reading routines.
+When generating ROMs, the firmware isn't available so to read the keyboard you must add the option `--hardware-keyboard` to redirect calls to the "inkey" keyboard reading routines.

 ### Autoboot floppy